patwork365/Quiz/README.md

 5. When all questions are shown, click on SUBMIT button
 6. FINAL SCORE is displayed
 7. User can click on START button to restart the game

+and there are confetti at the end of the quiz